ddev/ddev/docs/content/users/project.md

 DDEV automatically detects your project type and docroot.
 If it guessed wrong or there’s something else you want to change, update [project options](./configuration/config.md) by editing `.ddev/config.yaml` and running [`ddev describe`](./usage/commands.md#start), or using the [`ddev config`](./usage/commands.md#config) command.

 !!!tip "What’s a project type?"
     A `php` project type is the most general, ready for whatever modern PHP or static HTML/JS project you might be working on.
-It’s just as full-featured as other [CMS-specific options](./quickstart.md), without any assumptions about your configuration or presets.
-(You can use this with a CMS or framework just fine!)
+It’s as full-featured as other [CMS-specific options](./quickstart.md), without any assumptions about your configuration or presets.
+(You can use this with a CMS or framework fine!)

 If you need to configure your app to connect to the database, the hostname, username, password, and database name are each `db`.